RuleBasedIntegration/JOSS-Publication/paper.md

 integration rules in other systems.

 That this is indeed possible was shown in the case of Symja[@Symja], an open-source Java system for symbolic math, where we assisted in the translation and testing of Rubi's integration rules.
-Now, Rubi is used as the main integration engine in Symja.
+Now, Rubi is used as the main integration engine in Symja for everything but the most trivial problems.
 Furthermore, there are efforts to include Rubi into SymPy[@SymPy], a Python library for symbolic mathematics, which would directly open the way to use it in Sage[@Sage], a free and open-source CAS.